Members may receive certain services without prior authorization or referrals. Refer to Chapter 6: Referralsfor details about direct access services.

 HIV/AIDS extended referrals (CA commercial only)

-The delegated medical group/IPA must have a written process for extended referrals to HIV/AIDS specialists when the PCP and medical group/IPA medical director agree the diagnosis and/or treatment of the member’s condition requires an HIV/ AIDS specialist’s expertise.
-To comply with the state laws and regulations, the delegated medical group/IPA must identify care providers within their group who qualify as HIV/AIDS specialists.
-If no such care providers are in the medical group/IPA, the medical group/IPA must have a way to refer members to a qualified HIV/AIDS specialist outside of the group.
+The medical group/IPA must have a written process for extended referrals to HIV/AIDS specialists when the PCP and medical group/IPA medical director agree the diagnosis and/or treatment of the member’s condition requires an HIV/AIDS specialist’s expertise.
+To comply with the state laws and regulations, the delegated medical group/IPA must identify health care providers within their group who qualify as HIV/AIDS specialists.
+If no such health care providers are in the medical group/IPA, the medical group/IPA must have a way to refer members to a qualified HIV/AIDS specialist outside of the group.
 The qualification of an HIV/AIDS specialist are outlined in the California Health and Safety Code 1374.16.

-The delegate may design its own request for referral and/or authorization forms without our approval.
+For commercial members, the delegate may design its own request for referral and/or authorization forms without our approval.
 When the forms communicate approvals to the member, use at least 12-point Times New Roman font.
 If the form is not at least 12-point font, the delegate needs to send a written notification that is.
 For MA members, we provide an approval template letter.

 At a minimum, include all the following components in the form or written notice: